-Every season has its special qualities, but a change in temperature can usually be expected.
-And different temps mean you need different clothing options!
+Every season has its special qualities, but you can usually expect a change in temperature.
+And different temps mean you need different clothing options.

-Now that we’re heading into fall, we’re pumped to pull out our cardigans, sweaters, and scarves and say goodbye (temporarily) to lightweight tees and swimwear.
+Now that we’re heading into spring and summer, we’re pumped to pull out our lightweight tees, shorts, and swimwear and say goodbye (temporarily) to cardigans, sweaters, and scarves.

-But what should you do with the off-season items?
-We recommend a seasonal clothing swap in your closet for a couple of reasons:
+We recommend doing a seasonal clothing swap in your closet for a couple of reasons:

-- To paraphrase Marie Kondo, a seasonal swap gives your off-season clothes a chance to “rest” – which can help them last longer
+- To paraphrase international tidying expert Marie Kondo, a seasonal clothing swap gives your off-season clothes a chance to “rest” – which can help them last longer!

-- No matter what kind of container or bin you use, always label them!
+No matter what kind of container or bin you use, be sure to label them!
 When choosing the label category, stay broad (for example, Tops, Bottoms, Outerwear, etc.).
 This way you won’t have to change all the labels every time you swap.

 For more closet organizing tips, check out this Studio512 segment with Moxie Space owner Sara Fritsch!